NethermindEth/nethermind/tools/Nethermind.Tools.Kute/README.md

 > We'll assume that the JWT secret used by the Nethermind Client is stored in `keystore/jwt-secret`.

-Kute includes a built in help that can be accessed by the options `-h | --help`.
+Kute includes a built-in help that can be accessed by the options `-h | --help`.

 Some typical usages are as follows: